premkiran-o7/Vr-intel-edu/README.md

 # Vr-intel-edu

+Download godot from [here](https://godotengine.org/download/windows), the one above

+You will get two:
+- Godot_v4.5.1-stable_win64_console.exe
+- Godot\Godot_v4.5.1-stable_win64.exe

+this Godot\Godot_v4.5.1-stable_win64.exe creates a applicationa nd can open the app with this

+screen for project selection will be there

+select this
+`New folder\tortoise-and-hare-scene`

+Then There will be `Project` above
+Go there then

+> Project settings
+> Run (second option)
+> select main scene

+There will be a scene named story_controller.tscn , select that

+In the bottom left space click on that file and press Function6 (F6)

+All the scenes will be in scenes folder in the bottom left panel

+Click on AnimPlayer on the top left panel after selecting a scene

+In teh bottom there will be output debug Animation

+After clicking animation, teher will be a small bar which has animations, select them and click pay

 Goal : Build a **VR-ready 2D storytelling system** for children — where a **LangGraph agent** in Python drives animations, character attributes, and scenes inside **Godot** through a **FastAPI bridge**.